YEEDLIB/MyApp/myapp/README.md

-# Tauri + Vanilla TS
+# Tauri + React

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Typescript.
+This template should help get you started developing with Tauri and React in Vite.

 ## Recommended IDE Setup